-Circles Of Trauma And Unhappiness
+Circles of Trauma and Unhappiness

 This issue is about biological inheritance of trauma, about happiness, and morality and its costs.

-Circles Of Trauma And Unhappiness
+Circles of Trauma and Unhappiness

 📷 nomao saeki